kurt-apple/fixer-otg/README.md

 | 5.1k Resistor | C25905 | 10 | 0.005 |
 | 10k Resistor | C25744 | 5 | 0.003 |
 | Diode | C2128 | 200 | 1.78 |

+Some notes about my order and costs:
+- PCB cost $19.60 in total for 5 boards.
+- assembly cost $21.96 for 5 boards.
+- shipping from JLC cost $22.80 to USA.
+- the cost for switches varies widely; I bought from Kailh directly however Alibaba/Aliexpress have bulk lots of Kailh Micro switches for much cheaper.